Zolomon/Xmr-PDF-Editor/README.md

-Exameer-PDF-Editor
+Xmr PDF Editor
 ==================

-Gtk# based PDF Editor for the Exameer project
+Gtk# based PDF Editor for the Xmr project

 ## TODO:
 *  Add start-up dialog on first run, and save default directory in a properties file